PapenfussLab/Canary/README.md

 Docker can be downloaded and installed from [here](https://www.docker.com/) and supports many platforms such as Mac, Linux, Windows, Windows Server etc and allows Canary to be run without dependancy issues (apart from Docker).
 The first run will download and cache a dockerised Canary image built from the source code in this repository.

-The docker container itself is built from a Linux container which can be accessed directly at the shell level with:
+The docker container itself is built from a Linux image  which can be accessed directly at the shell level with:

 	% docker run -it --entrypoint 'bash' dockercanary/canary